N-Nieto/Inner_Speech_Dataset/README.md

 # Inner Speech Dataset

 # Important!
-On 30 July 2021, several corrupted files were fixed in the data repository.
-On 25 November 2021, EEG data for participants 9 and 10 were also fixed in the repository.
+A major refactor was made the 29/11/2025 to improve the `Inner_speech_processing.py`.
+Other scripts were not tested again.
+Please report any issues that you may find.

-In the following repository, all codes for reproducing and using the Inner speech Dataset are presented.
+In the following repository, all codes for reproducing and using the Inner Speech Dataset are presented.

 The dataset is publicly available at https://openneuro.org/datasets/ds003626